How to Trade Commodities Guide

 Which Commodities Can You Trade Online?

-With Admirals you can trade 29 commodities online using CFDs (contracts for difference).
+With Admiral Markets you can trade 29 commodities online using CFDs (contracts for difference).
 This allows you to speculate on the price direction of a commodity market without owning the underlying asset.
 CFDs allow you to speculate on rising and falling prices by trading long and short using leverage.

 Agricultural Commodities